Doctor of Theology in Religious Education: Program Info

 In addition to classroom study, religious education doctoral candidates are often required to pass a series of comprehensive exams and prepare and successfully defend a dissertation.
 The exams typically cover a broad overview of religious education topics and specific areas within the student's specialization.
 Dissertations are normally lengthy scholarly reviews of a topic in the student's religious specialty.

 Admission prerequisites can include letters of recommendation from former college instructors and an in-depth academic writing sample.
 Some programs require coursework or verifiable knowledge in a foreign language, such as Latin or Hebrew, which will be used in the program.

 Coursework Th.D. degree programs can vary significantly depending on the specialization.
 However, some of subjects commonly covered in these programs include:

 - Principles of professional development

 - Theological psychology

 Employment Outlook and Salary Info

-Graduates from doctoral degree programs in religious education are prepared to seek positions in education.
-According to the U.S. Bureau of Labor Statistics (BLS), religion educators working in colleges and universities in 2009 had a mean annual salary of $68,040 (www.bls.gov).
-Those working in junior colleges earned slightly less, at $65,770 a year.
+Graduates from doctoral degree programs in religious education are qualified to seek positions in education.
+According to the U.S. Bureau of Labor Statistics (BLS), religion educators working in colleges and universities earned an average yearly salary of $72,290 in 2012, while those working in junior colleges earned $64,170 a year.

 Related to Doctor of Theology in Religious Education: Program Info